Railf/Rent-Gear-Here/README.md

 ## Delivery Doc
-Code written for RGH's Delivery Doc.
+Code written for RGH's "Delivery Doc."

 ### Global Variables
 Global variables are not naturally supported, in Google Script code.